Optimal Short-Circuit Resilient Formulas: Applications for Circuits with Short-Circuit Noise

+\item A leaf of~$F$ marked with the literal $z_i$ or $\neg z_i$ becomes a leaf (output) of the protocol with the same literal. \end{enumerate} \end{definition} Note that the mappings $a_v(x),b_v(y)$ defined in item~\eqref{nKW:mapping} may be partial functions.
+Specifically, if an $\AND$-node $v$ is not reachable given the input~$x$ with any $y$ and any valid noise, then, definition of $a_v$ on that input~$x$ has no meaning.

+Proposition~\ref{prop:OneForAllNoisyAB} guarantees that for any reachable node~$v$ we can always find a child $w$ that satisfies the condition of item~\eqref{nKW:mapping}.
+The proposition further proves that every node~$v$ reached by the constructed protocol~$\pi$ (assuming any valid noise) satisfies the invariant that $v(x)=0$ and $v(y)=1$.
+Similar to the noiseless KW-transformation, this invariant would imply that~$\pi$ correctly computes~$\KW_f$ in a resilient manner (Proposition~\ref{prop:FtoP}).

-We are left to prove the following technical claim used in the above proof. \begin{claim} For any node~$v$ reached by the construction in Theorem~\ref{prop:FtoP}, and for any $x,y$ such that $\pi$ constructed up to that point reaches~$v$ on~$x,y$ and some valid noise, the following holds.
+\begin{proposition} Let $F(z)$ be an $(\alpha,\beta)$-resilient formula, and consider the resilient KW-transformation of~$F$ (Definition~\ref{def:resKW}).
+For any node~$v$ reached during the construction, and for any $(x,y)\in F^{-1}(0) \times F^{-1}(1)$ such that the partial protocol~$\pi$ constructed thus far reaches~$v$ on~$x,y$ and some $(\alpha,\beta)$-corruption~$E$, the following holds.